 All families (Catholic and Non-Catholic) are asked to be generous in volunteering their time/services throughout the year for school projects.
-Opportunities for volunteering may be the Rescue Reading Program, Volunteer Parent/Grandparent, the Booster Club, the Home-School Association and other fund-raising activities and help with summer repair and clean up.
+Opportunities for volunteering may be Volunteer Parent/Grandparent, the Booster Club other fundraising activities and help with summer repair and clean up.